kritikakaura1518/kritikakaura1518/README.md

    Hi, I’m kritika 👩💻👋🏻
+   I'm a student, Undergraduate and Developer...

-- 💻 Primary Coding Language - Java
+- 💻 Primary Coding Language : Java
 - 🌱 I’m currently learning full stack development
+- 2021 Goals : Contribute to open source projects
-- 😄 Pronouns - She/her
+- 😄 Pronouns : She/her

+Connect with me :

 <!---
 kritikakaura1518/kritikakaura1518 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.